tmarfil/ansible_f5os_tmos_linux/devcentral_article.md

 - For port 443: Initial path will be `/api`
 - For port 8888: Initial path will be `/restconf`

-F5OS also listens on port 80 and will redirect to TCP port 443.
 You can then configure distinct network access control polices for traffic to:
 - Management interface user interface (443)
 - Management interface REST API endpoint (8888)